 In the early days of Christianity, Martyrdom was considered the ultimate way to follow in Christ’s footsteps.
-But, it turns out that getting yourself martyred by the rather reasonable and accommodating Roman authorities was a more difficult task than you might think.
+But, it turns out that getting martyred by the rather reasonable and accommodating Roman authorities was a more difficult task than you might think.

-During the pre-Constantinian period, when Christianity was an illegal religion, and a persecuted one at times, Christianity’s religious elite consisted of confessors and of martyrs.
+During the pre-Constantinian period, when Christianity was an illegal religion, and a persecuted one at times, Christianity’s religious elite consisted of confessors and martyrs.
 Confessors were individuals who openly professed their Christianity to Roman officials in the expectation that they would be martyred for openly stating their beliefs.
 Martyrs were those who were actually killed after confessing their Christianity.
 Christians who were looking for the ultimate spiritual challenge, and who wanted to test their mettle, became confessors to see if they could withstand the fear that accompanied announcing one’s Christianity and courting death in this manner.

 The Ultimate Imitation of Christ

 To accept martyrdom was to imitate Jesus of Nazareth as perfectly as a human being could.
 It was to submit oneself to Roman authorities just as Jesus of Nazareth had done.
-It was to accept one’s own death willingly just as Jesus of Nazareth had done in order to atone for the sins of humanity.
+It was to accept one’s death willingly just as Jesus of Nazareth had done to atone for the sins of humanity.
 Indeed, the act of confessing one’s belief in the expectation of martyrdom was seen as so spiritually meritorious that it was regarded as a second baptism.
 It wiped clean all of the sins that one had committed up to that point in time.

 Martyrdom, as you might imagine, required a great deal of fortitude, but it also required, more surprisingly, a great deal of persistence.

-Prosecutors and local Roman judges often tried to find some sort of compromise with individual Christians and Christian communities so that they didn’t actually have to kill people.
+Prosecutors and local Roman judges often tried to find some sort of compromise with individual Christians and Christian communities so that they didn’t have to kill people.
 Christians would be asked, “If you don’t want to offer a sacrifice to the pagan gods, how about one just to the emperor?
 We’ll just call him an emperor rather than emperor and god; would that be acceptable to you?”
 Some Christians welcomed the opportunity to get off the hook, but others refused this particular offer.

 Sometimes the nature of the sacrifice would be open to debate: “If you won’t kill an animal, perhaps a pinch of incense, maybe a really small pinch of incense?
 Would that be acceptable to you?”
 The hardiest of the Christians would not even accept that.